Andela24/my-wine-cellar-ui/README.md

  * bundle install
 * rails db:create
 * rails db:migrate
-# for example seed data
+# For example seed data
-rails db:seed
+* rails db:seed
-rails server
+* rails server

 By default, the server will run on port 3001 (leaving room to run node on 3000).